UncleCShark/Cmaketopia/Docs/DevelopmentEnvironment.md

 I decided to install Mingw-w64 toolchains as c++ tools.
 If you want to use them either follow simple steps.
 **To setup the Mingw-w64[^2] environment, you need to:**

-1. Install [MSYS2](http://www.msys2.org/) and follow a instruction
+1. install [MSYS2](http://www.msys2.org/) and follow a instruction
-2. Open MSYS2 terminal
+2. open MSYS2 MSYS terminal
-3. Use pacman to install devel packages
+3. use pacman to install packages needed for c++ development

 [^2]:another way to install MSYS2 and Mingw-w64 tools is using the package manager for Windows [Chocolatey](https://chocolatey.org/search?q=mingw-w64).